etherlinkcom/docs/docs/bridging/bridging-tezos.md

 The Etherlink indexer run by Nomadic Labs automatically executes these bridging transactions when they are cemented, which makes the bridged tokens available on Tezos.
 :::

+## Using the Mainnet Tezos bridge

+To use the Mainnet bridge, follow these general steps:

+1. Go to the bridge at https://www.etherlinkbridge.com/tezos-bridge.

+1. Connect your Tezos and Etherlink-compatible wallets.

+1. Select the type of transfer:

+   - **Deposit** transfers XTZ from Tezos layer 1 to Etherlink
+   - **Withdraw** transfers XTZ from Etherlink to Tezos layer 1

+1. Enter the amount of XTZ tokens to transfer.

+1. Click **Transfer**.

-## Using the Tezos bridges
+## Using the Testnet Tezos bridge

-To use these bridges, follow these general steps:
+To use the Testnet bridge, follow these general steps:

+1. Go to the bridge at https://testnet.bridge.etherlink.com.

 1. Connect your Tezos and Etherlink-compatible wallets.

 1. Select the type of transfer:

    - **Deposit** transfers XTZ from Tezos layer 1 to Etherlink